-In 2019, EIFL gave a keynote address at the first open science conference in Africa (23 - 25 October).
+EIFL gave a keynote address at the first open science conference in Africa, held in Dakar from 23 - 25 October 2019.
 The conference, themed ‘Open Science in the South.
 Issues and Perspectives for a New Dynamic’, released the ‘Declaration for the Sharing and Opening of Research Data for Sustainable Development’ [in French].

 - Awareness raising and advocacy workshops on open access; research evaluation; open access policies, and repositories.

 - Training for librarians and ICT staff to manage open access repositories.